Skip to main content

 Entry requirements

-BBC-BCCat A Level including a grade B in a relevant Science subject.
+BBC-BCCat A Level including a grade B in either Biology or Chemistry.
 The endorsement for practical work is an essential part of Science A-Level study, and is a requirement for entry to our degree course.

-112-104 UCAS tariff points from a combination of Level 3 qualifications including a minimum grade B in a relevant Science subject at A Level.
+112-104 UCAS tariff points from a combination of Level 3 qualifications including a minimum grade B in either Biology or Chemistry A Level.

 Merit at T Level in Science including a grade B in A Level Chemistry or Biology.